Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Overview.md

 ### Types of Malware Analysis
 There are two common types of malware analysis that all malware professionals should be familiar with; Static and Dynamic Analysis.
 - **Static Analysis:** Static analysis is the initial phase of malware analysis in which a malicious file is examined without running the file itself.
-Determinations of potential classification and artefacts of interest are common outcomes of static analysis.
+Determinations of potential classification and artefact of interest are common outcomes of static analysis.
 However, there are complex scenarios in which static analysis can be hindered such as code packing and encryption which require an advanced level of understanding areas of disassembly, coding, and operating system architectures.
 - **Dynamic Analysis:** Dynamic analysis is typically a secondary phase after static analysis has been performed.
-Dynamic analysis involves observing the malwares behaviors during and after execution.
+Dynamic analysis involves observing the malware's behaviors during and after execution.
 Highly detailed signatures can be discovered during dynamic analysis such as registry modifications, dropped files and many more.
 Debugging may also be covered within dynamic analysis which is the examination of a running processes internal constructs.

 ## Cyber Threat Intelligence and Threat Hunting
 CTI and Threat Hunting are both proactive operations that SOC teams can employ to better and faster detect threats, particularly unknown or targeted attacks.
 CTI is basically the ongoing analysis of adversaries, their capabilities, motivations, and goals with the end product of informed reporting and usable indicators that can be used by threat hunters and SOC analysts.
 Threat Hunting refers more to the process of hunting down potential indications that an environment has been breached, typically under the stance that there has been and it must be hunted down.
 By leveraging each others support, both CTI and Threat Hunting teams can work in parallel to create valuable situational awareness of the current state of affairs pertaining to attacker TTPs.

 ## System Forensics
-- Memory Fornensics
+- Memory Forensics
 - Host Forensics (All OS's)
 - Mobile Forensics